akostrik/stage_telegram_python/README.md

 - The time where a message is considered as recent (in hours)

 ## Computation details

+_The confidence coefficient of a message_ is the summe a points attribuated by OpenAI for all the `characteristics`.

-`The similarity index of two channels (channel1, channel2)` is the number of their similar affirmations  - the number of their opposite affirmations.
+_The confidence coefficient of a channel_ is the summe of the confidence coefficients of its messages.

-`The trust coefficient of a channel` is a number in the interval [0 … 100].
+_The confidence coefficient of a group of channels_ is the normalized summe of the confidence coefficients of its channels, in the interval [0 … 100].

+_The similarity index of two channels_ = _the number of their similar affirmations_ minus _the number of their opposite affirmations_.

 The application executes 2 OpenAI requests par message and O(K) MongoDB requests par message, where K is the number of followed channels.
 Besides, it executes constantly MongoDB requests in order to integrate immediately a new channel added by the user.